zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-graph/hello-world/hello-world.md

     ![](./images/first-notebook-pgx-count-triangles.png " ")

-5. Add a PGQL paragraph and enter the following code.
+5. Add a paragraph and enter the following code.
+This will be a PGQL paragraph since it starts with the line `%pgql-pgx`.

     ```
     <copy>